-Property operating expenses and realty taxes increased 6% and 7% compared to Q2-2022 and YTD-2022, respectively, due to higher cleaning and utilities as a result of higher foot traffic at the properties, higher boiler and HVAC repairs, combined with additional operating expenses associated with the property acquired in Q3-2022.
-Realty tax expenses increased as a result of the Q3-2022 acquisition offset by lower tax assessments at certain properties.
+Property operating expenses and realty taxes remained relatively flat compared to Q3-2022 and increased 4% compared to YTD-2022, due to higher cleaning, security and utilities as a result of higher foot traffic at the properties, higher boiler, HVAC and plumbing repairs, combined with additional operating expenses associated with the property acquired in Q3-2022.
+This increase was partially offset by the impact of the disposition activity in 2023.

+Realty tax expenses increased YTD-2023 as a result of the Q3-2022 acquisition offset by lower tax assessments at certain properties and the impact of the disposition activity in 2023.